 Take a look at his dot-to dot Mona Lisa, which consisted of 6,239 dots and took over 9 hours to complete.

 But here’s what I really find fascinating.
-He has created and sells dot-to-dot templates that combine two related images in one.
+He has created and sells dot-to-dot DIY art that combines two related images in one.
 The dot to dot templates are color-coded in sets of 100 making them easier to follow and YOU actually complete the drawings yourself, seeing them unfold in first one portrait, and then two, topped off with your own signature.

 Let me explain visually.
 We’ll start with his Michael Jackson dot-to-dot portrait which combines the young Michael Jackson and the mature Michael Jackson so you can of what I am speaking.